Xela3026/workflows-docs/docs/event-schemas.md

 <div className="dubheader">Overview</div>

 To "trigger" an event, you need to make a POST request.
-The URL of this request must be formatted as `{{custodian-url}}/organisations/{{workspace-id}}/events/publish`.
+The URL of this request must be formatted as "<BrandName type="custodian"/>/organisations/&#123;&#123;workspace-id&#125;&#125;/events/publish" where &#123;&#123;workspace-id&#125;&#125; is the ID of your workspace.
 This same URL is used to trigger all the event schemas in your workspace.

-[comment]: <> (how do users find their custodian URL and workspace ID?
-WIP)

 <br/>